yazz/VisualJS/README.md

 A few notes about Coils:

-- Uses Neo4j for data storage
+- Use SQL directly in React/Om components
 - Uses Clojure for the server side
 - Uses ClojureScript client-side
 - Live coding using Figwheel